 If you or a loved one has developed paraplegia or quadriplegia resulting from a spinal cord injury, the effects can be devastating, not only physically and emotionally, but also financially.
 If your spinal cord injury was the result of an accident or another party’s negligence or malice, you may have the legal right to seek compensation for your past and future losses and suffering.
 You may be able to recover damages for your emergency care, hospital bills, rehabilitation, in-home services, assistive devices, disability, pain and suffering, loss of income and/or earning potential, and more.

-To learn more about how you can seek compensation for your losses and suffering, please contact the qualified and experienced attorneys at Oshman & Mirisola today.
+To learn more about how you can seek compensation for your losses and suffering, please contact the qualified and experienced attorneys at The Oshman Firm today.
 Our caring team is prepared to evaluate the details of you case to determine the best way to help you and your family.